L.A.D.P.!

 "L.A.D.P.!" is the ninth episode of the eleventh season of the American reality competition television series RuPaul's Drag Race.
 It originally aired on April 25, 2019.
+The episode's main challenge tasks the contestants with performing in an improvised comedy police sketch.
 Fortune Feimster, Cheyenne Jackson, and Natasha Lyonne are guest judges.

+A'keria C. Davenport wins the main challenge.
+Plastique Tiara is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Vanessa Vanjie Mateo to "Hood Boy" by Fantasia featuring Big Boi.